Luís Filipe, Prince Royal of Portugal

-Dom Luís Filipe, Prince Royal of Portugal, Duke of Braganza (/pt/; 21 March 1887 – 1 February 1908) was the eldest son and heir apparent of King Carlos I of Portugal until his assassination.
+Dom Luís Filipe, Prince Royal of Portugal, Duke of Braganza (/pt/; 21 March 1887 – 1 February 1908) was the eldest son and heir apparent of King Carlos I of Portugal until their assassinations.
 Born in 1887, when his father was still Prince Royal, he was styled Prince of Beira at birth.
 After his paternal grandfather King Luís I of Portugal died, he became Prince Royal of Portugal and Duke of Braganza as heir apparent to the throne.
-Following the Lisbon Regicide that saw him and his father killed, his younger brother Manuel II became King of Portugal.
+Following the Lisbon Regicide that saw him and his father killed, his younger brother Manuel II became the last King of Portugal.
+Some historians suggest he was king as Luís II for a few minutes between his father’s death and his own, though few if any official lists of Portuguese monarchs include him.
+Portuguese law only acknowledged the reigns of kings who were acclaimed by the parliament.